...

 What If Texas Does Not Have Jurisdiction?

-If Texas lacks jurisdiction, then the case must be filed in the state that has jurisdiction.
+If Texas lacks jurisdiction in a child custody case, then the case must be filed in the state that has jurisdiction over the matter.

 Let us take a closer look at each of these so you can understand why establishing jurisdiction is an essential first step.